kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     xwp_echo("\nL: ".__LINE__."\n  :: \n  :: \nF: ".__FILE__."\nM: ".__METHOD__."\n" . wp_title(' should be 5 DAY '), $this->ch->check_interval );

 This function `xwp_echo` is such a quick and dirty helper.
-The `x` can be added or deleted very quickly and will cause the whole process to stop if set.
+The `x` can be added or deleted very quickly and will cause the whole process to stop if set and show the elapsed time.

 The function `wp_echo` is a simple `echo` with placeholders for easy addition of variable names to check their content plus information about the situation I am right in line to line number and method name and filename, but it takes a 2nd parameter, and if set will take care of proper formatting for strings, arrays and objects.

 The output in this case is easy: